 encouraged, but not required, to submit a PDF of every

-document, in addition to filing the original document.
+document, in addition to filing the required number of paper

 (3) Format.
 Each PDF must be text-searchable.
 A PDF need not